ElliotBarta/ElliotBarta.github.io/HousingProject.md

 permalink: /Housing

 This project focuses on Housing prices in the Milwaukee area in 2024.
-This project was written in R.
+This project was written in R and uses multivariate statistics.

 <iframe src="assets/Housing.pdf" width="100%" height="600px">
     This browser does not support PDFs.
 Please download the PDF to view it: